-On this basis, the Group hedges the interest rate risk and currency risk of financial assets (loans with fixed interest rate and debt instruments classified as available for sale) and interest rate risk of selected portfolios of building savings.
+On this basis, the Bank hedges the interest rate risk and currency risk of financial assets (loans with fixed interest rate and debt instruments classified as available for sale).
 The effectiveness of the hedge is regularly tested through prospective and retrospective tests on a quarterly basis.